Below are tips for general etiquette when entering a Muslim or Jewish home:

-- Remove your shoes when you enter a Muslim home.
+- Footwear: Remove your shoes when you enter a Muslim home.
 Most Muslims remove their shoes before entering the home.
-There is usually a special place reserved just outside the door or in the entry way for shoes.
+There is usually a special place reserved just outside the door or in the entryway for shoes.
 It is fine to enter the home wearing socks.

-- Bringing a gift to your Muslim or Jewish host is a nice touch.
+- Gifts: Bringing a gift to your Muslim or Jewish host is a nice touch.
 So, what should you bring?
 If you are invited for tea, coffee or a meal, dessert is a highly appropriate gift.
-Other appropriate gifts include flowers, vases, and house wares.
+Other appropriate gifts include flowers, vases, and housewares.
 Never bring a bottle of wine or other alcohol to a Muslim home.

-- Attire is important.
-Shorts, sleeveless tops, short dresses/skirts and anything that is too revealing is inappropriate.
+- Clothing: Attire is important.
+Shorts, sleeveless tops, short dresses, skirts or anything that is too revealing is inappropriate.
 Pants or a long skirt are acceptable.

-- Avoid scheduling a get together over the Jewish Sabbath (Friday an hour before sundown and Saturday night when 3 stars are present) or during the Friday afternoon Jumu’ah prayer attended by Muslims.
-Check the calendar to learn which Muslim and Jewish holidays should be avoided for meeting.
+- Calendars: Avoid scheduling a get together over the Jewish Sabbath (from Friday one hour before sundown until Saturday night when three stars are present) or during the Friday afternoon Jumu’ah prayer attended by Muslims.
+Check the calendar to learn which Muslim and Jewish holidays should be avoided for meetings.

-- Don’t lose sight of your overall objective – build trust and respect as well as positive relationships with your Muslim and Jewish sisters!
+- Friendship: Don’t lose sight of your overall objective — building trust, respect, and positive relationships with your Muslim and Jewish sisters!